fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 from a mathematical perspective in order to gain some intuition for what is going on.

-Later on in this chapter, we will implement what we have described in Python.
+Later on in this lab, we will implement what we have described in Python.
 We already know that we need data to train a neural network, and so the data, seen here, will be our dataset for the exercise: